 We advise you to first contact your debtor in order to retrieve your payment.
 Curious to know how you can do that?
 Then download our e-book 'The best collection tips for entrepreneurs', which is filled with practical tips and sample letters.
 This will help you retrieve outstanding invoices.

 Debt collection abroad

-An international debt collection case can be a challenge.
-A different business culture, different payment behaviour and a different language make debt collection abroad a lot more complicated.
+Our debt collection law firm specialises in solving international debt collections cases too.
+Yearly we process cases from all over the world.
+The procedure of an international debt collection case can differ to that in your own country.
+Different business cultures, payment behaviours and languages can make debt collection abroad a lot more complicated.
 Fortunately, these barriers do not apply to our international debt collection specialists.
-They know perfectly how to approach a foreign debtor in order to receive payment.
+They have a strong background in the business culture of the country where your debtor is located and speak the native language.
+As a result, they know perfectly well how to approach a foreign debtor in order to retrieve your payment.

-Our debt collection specialists and lawyers
+Our debt collection specialists and solicitors

 Bierens has a large team of specialists, consisting of solicitors and debt collection specialists.
 We ensure that your case is handled by the right specialist.
 In most cases this is someone who has experience within your industry or specialises in debt collection in the UK.
 This way you can be assured that the correct debt collection solicitor will be working on your case.